Las Vegas coroner 'inundated' after shootings

 "They are inundated" at the coroner's office, Cortez Masto, D-Nevada, said to CNN on Tuesday.

-"It's a long, laborious process to identify the victims and reunite them with the family members," Clark County Sheriff Joseph Lombardo said at a news conference Monday.
+"It's a long, laborious process to identify the victims and reunite them with the family members," Clark County Sheriff Joseph Lombardo said Monday.

 The Clark County coroner's office is getting an assist from cities that are no stranger to mass casualties: New York City and San Bernardino, California.
 A handful of experts from those places have joined county coroner John Fudenberg's team.

-Note: This article has been updated to reflect a change in the victim death toll.